milindchavan12/Angular/AngularCLI/README.md

 `

 ## Linting
 Angular CLI comes with in-built linting which means to check if our code is okay.
+Here are some of the option with Lint:

+To lint app and format outout

+`
+ng lint my-app --format stylish
+`